PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused four-owner, shared-scope efficiency, terminal-orchestration, and architecture gate is `387 passed in 17.89s`.

+Both guarded elementwise NHWC→NCHW fanout-roundtrip calls now retain their one-counter dictionaries under late-Concat and terminal phase targets.
+Values remain guard-local; no default, consumer, call, or additional graph work was introduced, and both distinct outer boundaries are unchanged.

+This checkpoint extends the expanded related gate to `1645 passed in 32.11s`;
+the focused elementwise-fanout, terminal-singleton, layout-recovery, terminal- orchestration, and architecture gate is `299 passed in 19.15s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.